2020 LOINC Annual Report

 Established in 2016, the LOINC Award for Distinguished Contributions honors an individual who has made sustained and enduring contributions that advance health data interoperability with LOINC.
 The award is typically given each spring at the LOINC Conference event in the U.S.

-Stan Huff Education Award
+Stanley M. Huff Education Award

 Former LOINC Director Daniel Vreeman, DPT, presented the award virtually to Dr. Huff at the October 2020 LOINC Conference.
-Dr. Vreeman said, "This new award not only recognizes its recipient's longstanding leadership, his contribution, his commitment to life-long learning, and passion for mentoring, it also sets up opportunities for selected students and employees of non-profits to be able to attend LOINC Conferences with no registration fees.
+Dr. Vreeman said, "This new award not only recognizes its recipient's longstanding leadership, his contribution, his commitment to life-long learning, and passion for mentoring, it also sets up opportunities for selected students to be able to attend LOINC Conferences with no registration fees.
 So it pays it forward, just like the awardee."

 Regenstrief Institute is home to LOINC